Brebl/minifier/README.md

 If it's not specified, output will be printed to stdout.
 So you can also pipe output to other programs, cgicc for example.

+### Options
+-h  Help
+-v  Version info
+-i  Input filename
+-o  Output filename, or if ommitted then output will be printed to stdout.
+-w  Change output file acces mode to overwrite.
+Default mode is append.
+-t  Timer log after minify.

 ### Usage
-minifier -i bigAssFile.js -o bigAssFile.min.js
+minifier -i bigAssFile.js -wto bigAssFile.min.js

 ### Benchmark
 500kB benchmark.js minification took 38ms